Live Digital Painting Seminar by Painter Master Jeremy Sutton

 Everyone who attends this presentation will have the opportunity to be entered for a free prize draw.

 Every person who attends this event must be registered (a requirement of the High Commission of Canada).
 Spaces are limited so please register early to ensure your place.
-To register please email firstname.lastname@example.org the following information (which I recommend you copy and paste into your registration email):
+To register please send me the following information via email (firstname.lastname@example.org):

 First and last name